 Domestic Labor: Traditionally, Mongolian women were responsible for childcare and most household duties, buying and selling livestock, and tracking the family's budget.
-During the communist era (see p.
-8-12 of History and Myth), social policies such as subsidized childcare and extended maternity leave allowed many mothers to work outside the home.
+During the communist era (see History and Myth), social policies such as subsidized childcare and extended maternity leave allowed many mothers to work outside the home.
 Today, women who hold jobs remain responsible for household duties and typically spend twice as much time on such chores as males.

-Labor Force: In 2022, about 52% of Mongolian women worked outside the home, similar to rates in neighboring Russia (55%) but lower than rates in Kazakhstan (65%) and China (64%).
+Labor Force: In 2023, about 53% of Mongolian women worked outside the home, similar to rates in neighboring Russia (54%) but lower than rates in Kazakhstan (63%) and China (61%).
 Women predominately hold jobs in education, healthcare, and tourism.
 By contrast, men tend to work in the mining, transportation, defense, and construction sectors.
 Many women, especially rural-dwellers, labor in the informal sector and consequently are vulnerable to exploitation.

 Mongolian women face barriers to their equal participation in the workforce.
 In a 2021 survey, some 10% of women reported experiencing sexual harassment at their workplace.
 Further, women typically earn less than their male colleagues.
 A lack of childcare resources forces many mothers to take time off, hindering their career development and slowing their progression toward promotion.
-Nevertheless, women are more likely to enroll in higher education (see p.
-4-5 of Learning and Knowledge) and be employed than men.
+Nevertheless, women are more likely to enroll in higher education (see Learning and Knowledge) and be employed than men.